ashleemboyer/ashleemboyer/src/posts/2019-08/react-firebase-blog-02.md

 ## 2. Add a Page for Creating Posts

-_You don't have to do this step first.
-I'm just writing these steps in the order of the acronym._

 To get started on implementing a "Create Post" feature, let's first make a page we'll use to create posts.
 Add a `create.js` file in `src/pages`.
 We're going to keep it really simple for now to make sure everything is still working.

 > Developing code is most easy when you take incremental steps and check your work along the way.